Klumz/comp230-cpd/README.md

 ## 5 key challenges across different domains:

-### Team communication:
-My team communication needs improvement, specifically for our game group project where I need to be more engaged in our discussions.
-I want to be able to provide different ideas and my opinions in team discussions, rather than depending on ideas already mentioned.
-I feel my team communication has improved slightly towards the end of the semester, although more can be done.

 ### C++ and Java:
-I need to work more on my programming knowledge as I still have room for improvement.
+I *still* need to work more on my programming knowledge as I still have room for improvement.
 A more specific example of the language I need to improve is C++.
 I don't feel like I'm doing enough practice of it.
-I will improve this both for my course work and so I am able to provide more in-depth assistance to my peers, particularly for our game in our group project.
+I will improve this both for my course work and so I am able to provide more in-depth assistance to my peers.
 Another language I'll need to take a look at is Java, which will be needed for our next term regarding AI.
+I intend to look at Pluralsight tutorials for these two, although not sure which ones specifically yet.

 ### Prioritising course work: